 Fencing is a noble sport with a rich heritage of chivalry, aristocracy and heroism.
 Modern-day fencing consists of three different styles and disciplines; namely the Foil, the Épée and the Sabre.
 Fencing is a sport that develops good ethical character and morality.
 Each match starts with an honourary salute and ends with a gallant handshake.
 Through the graceful sport of fencing, one can also develop rapid reflexes as they nurture the values of being virtuous and chivalrous.

 Founded in 1993 with a deep passion for the sport by an Olympian and three of the best national fencers in Singapore, Z Fencing was the very first private fencing academy in Singapore.
-At present, Z Fencing’s flagship “Elite Fencers Academy” which is located at SAFRA Toa Payoh boasts over 6,000 sq ft of training space with 10 electrical fencing pistes complete with impact protection flooring, making Z Fencing the largest dedicated fencing facility in Singapore and works with an international pool of coaches from Italy to Japan.
+At present, Z Fencing’s flagship “Elite Fencers Academy” which is located at SAFRA Toa Payoh boasts over 6,000 sq ft of training space with 10 electrical fencing pistes complete with impact protection flooring, making Z Fencing the largest dedicated fencing facility in Singapore, as well as the rest of the region.
+Today, Z fencing is an international brand name with branches in Kuala Lumpur, Shanghai and even Los Angeles.
 Not bad for something that started from humble beginnings in a tiny shophouse along Beach Road.

 Z Fencing’s mission is to nurture men & women of honour, grace and chivalry through the fine sport of fencing.
 Their comprehensive adult’s beginner course is a structured four sessions introductory programme that covers all the basics that one needs to know about the sport from its history to safety procedures.
 Coordination, focus, balance, and fencing footwork are being cultivated through the training process of learning to attack, parry and defend oneself.
 The course fees are a mere S$214 per person with a one-time registration fee of S$69.55 that includes a club T-Shirt.
 All weapons, equipment and training gear are provided for during the training sessions.